Uranium ore: Vein deposits

-Vein deposits play a special role in the history of uranium: the term "pitchblende" ("Pechblende") originates from German vein deposits when they were mined for silver in the 16th century.
-F.E.
-Brückmann made the first mineralogical description of the mineral in 1727 and the vein deposit Jachymov in the Czech Republic became the type locality for uraninite.
-In 1789 the German chemist M. H. Klaproth discovered the element of uranium in a sample of pitchblende from the Johanngeorgenstadt vein deposit.
-The first industrial production of uranium was made from the Jachymov deposit and Marie and Pierre Curie used the tailings of the mine for their discovery of polonium and radium.
+Vein deposits play a special role in the history of uranium: the term "pitchblende" ("pechblende") originates from German vein deposits when they were mined for silver in the 16th century.
+Franz Ernst Brückmann made the first mineralogical description of the mineral in 1727, and the vein deposit Jáchymov in the Czech Republic became the type locality for uraninite.
+In 1789 German chemist Martin Heinrich Klaproth discovered the element uranium in a sample of pitchblende from the Johanngeorgenstadt vein deposit.
+The first industrial production of uranium was made from the Jáchymov deposit, and Marie and Pierre Curie used the tailings of the mine for their discovery of polonium and radium.

 Vein deposits consist of uranium minerals filling in cavities such as cracks, veins, fractures, breccias, and stockworks associated with steeply dipping fault systems.
 There are three major subtypes of vein style uranium mineralisation: